 In this article, I’ll go through a number of tips for both the reviewer and reviewee to improve the value you get from code reviews, and maybe even make the process a little less distasteful.

 All of these suggestions (except the first one) assume that your code is reviewed as part of a pull-request workflow such as GitHub flow or trunk-based development with PRs.
 There are other methods of code review, but they’re much less prevelant, so I’m not addressing them today.

-1. Pair Programming
+1. Ensemble Programming

 Let’s start by getting the obvious answer out of the way.

-Pair programming is the practice of two developers sitting at a single keyboard (possibly virtually via screen sharing), and verbally working together on a single piece of code.
+Ensemble programming is the practice of two or more developers sitting at a single keyboard (possibly virtually via screen sharing), and verbally working together on a single piece of code.
 The person controlling the keyboard, known as the driver, may swap roles with the observer or navigator, possibly at regular intervals, or on an ad-hoc basis.
 The point is that all code is seen in real time by two developers.
 The unique roles of driver and navigator also engage different parts of the brain, which allow the pair to be more effective than a single developer working alone, as the proponents point out.